scholarslab/scholarslab.github.io/collections/_people/olga-mourgelas.md

 roles:
 - LAMI FELLOW, 2023
 ---
-Olga Mourgelas is a 2023 SR-EIP / LAMI Fellow.
+Olga Mourgelas was a 2023 SR-EIP / LAMI Fellow.